johnroper100/mirage/README.md

 ## Theme Development Documentation

 All documentation needed to develop themes is located on [our Wiki](https://github.com/johnroper100/mirage/wiki).

+## Backing Up Your Site

+Backups are easy with Mirage, simply save copies of the `database` directory and the `uploads` directory.
+As long as the theme stays the same, the content should be able to be transfered to a new server if needed simply by coping these folders over.
+This is also helpful for moving a development website into production.

 ## A Note About Security